Pages

 Do I know the person who posted this?

 If the answer is no—unsubscribe, unfollow, unfriend.
 Make this a daily habit.
 Don’t try to wipe it all out in a day—you’ll burn out.
-Instead, everyday on it.
+Instead, everyday work on it.
 Very soon you will notice how all media you use becomes less time consuming and more aligned with your goals.

 Keep only: